Mission Statement

 But consequently, for this archivality to be rightly leveraged, digital technology demands a habit of categorical consideration—a habit of ordering: as any good archive must be well-ordered, and approached with an ordered mind, for it to be used properly.

 Furthermore, this demands of us an improved capacity for questioning; that is, no quantity of archived information, no matter how well it is organized, can tell us what we need to know if we do not even know how to ask the right questions.
 Moreover, what to do with that information requires not simply “the” right question, but a habit of knowing how to formulate those questions and pursue the answers.
-See Education and Digital Life for more details.
+See our approach to digital life for more details.